brandenle639/portable-appimage/ReadMe.md

     In python-template edit '{version}' with the related python version

+    For specific apps that have special folders add the related commands from the "Specific Apps" in vscode to the new script file.

 # Notes
 The AppImage doesn't give root privilages unless run as root